 My Takeaways (No Spoilers)

 Stephen is an artist.
 He loves to paint and to write.
-His aspirations become a source of awkwardness between him and his parents who never fully understood his obsession with his creative work.
-In a way, even this little nuance spoke to me since I don’t think my family understands a lot of my interests.
+His creative aspirations become a source of awkwardness between him and his parents who never fully understood his obsession with his creative work.
+In a way, even this little nuance spoke to me since I don’t think my family understands many of my artistic interests.

 On Love & Friendship (Spoilers)